xennial/ansible_playbook_dockerized_jenkins/README.md

 The below is also a very useful article to read if you'd like to do this set up manually: https://getintodevops.com/blog/the-simple-way-to-run-docker-in-docker-for-ci

 4. Runs the Jenkins container on port 8080.
-Mounts also mounts jenkins settings directory on the container to the directory /var/jenkins_home on the host.
+Also mounts the jenkins settings directory on the container to the directory /var/jenkins_home on the host.

-5. To do /Future updates
+5. To do / List of Future updates
-Make second internal network address in docker daemon.json dynamic with something like: ifconfig docker0 | grep 'inet addr:' | cut -d: -f2
+  * Make second internal network address in docker daemon.json dynamic with something like:

+          ifconfig docker0 | grep 'inet addr:' | cut -d: -f2
+  * Add a script to ensure Jenkins docker image is able to restart automatically if the server shutsdown/restarts.
+The following steps need to be added:
+      * Add a "--restart always" flag to docker run command.
+      * Add "is docker running check" to monit
+      * The ip address of the docker0 device needs to be removed from the /etc/docker/daemon.json file.
+Get this value with something like: ifconfig docker0 | grep inet | awk '{ print $2 }' If it isn't removed docker will not start.
+      * The systemctl daemon needs to be reloaded for the above to take effect: systemctl daemon-reload

+      * Restart docker.
+      * Now docker is running again, /etc/docker/daemon.json needs to be edited to include the ip address of the docker0 device.
+      * Reload systemctl and restart docker

 7. Final notes: